-Ten representative plants were collected randomly from each plot before cutting to determine some growth parameters including; leaf/stem ratio.
-Leaves of alfalfa plant samples were separated from stems then leaves and stem samples were oven- dried at 70 C° to till constant weight, then the dry separated leaves and stems were weighed and the leaf/ stem ratio (L.S.R) was calculated for each treatment.
+Ten representative plants were collected randomly from each plot before cutting to determine some growth parameters including plant height (cm.) and leaf/stem ratio.
+Leaves of alfalfa plant samples were separated from stems then leaves and stem samples were ovendried at 70 C° for 72 hours till constant weight, then the dry separated leaves and stems were weighed and the leaf/ stem ratio (L.S.R) was calculated for each treatment.

-Crude protein % was determined according to A.O.A.C.
-(2000).
-The protein percentage was calculated by multiplying the total nitrogen percentage by factor of 6.25.
+Protein content was determined according to A.O.A.C.
+(1990).
+Then the protein percentage was calculated by multiplying the total nitrogen percentage by a factor of 6.25.
+Crude protein was determined using Automatic Kjeldahel instruments to determine N content.